Geskywalker/starter-hugo-research-group/content/post/What-will-i-need-to-do-if-i-take-part/index.md

 **What checks and tests will be done?**

-We estimate the screening/baseline visit assessments and questionnaires will take between two and three hours (and another two to three hours if you have an MRI scan).
+We estimate the screening/baseline visit assessments and questionnaires will take between one and a half to two hours.
+The MRI scan, will take around two to three hours if you decide to have one.
 We anticipate that the assessments and questionnaires at follow up visits will be completed in under three hours.
 Each testing session can be done over two days, if preferred.

-Many of the assessments and tests can be carried out securely online (see accompany COVID information sheets).
+Many of the assessments and tests can be carried out securely online.
 Some of the questionnaires can be emailed or posted prior to the study days, answered at home and either completed online, emailed, or brought to the assessment on the day.